 Fixing black screen issue on boot after graphics card replacement in OpenCore Legacy Patcher

-If you replaced your graphics card with a different type e.g. you replaced RX580 (Polaris based) with Vega 56 (Vega based) you might have a black screen issue when trying to boot with OpenCore Legacy Patcher.
-The system won't boot past Apple logo with progress bar.
+If you replaced your graphics card with a different type e.g. you replaced RX580 (Polaris based) with Vega 56 (Vega based), you might have a black screen issue when trying to boot with OpenCore Legacy Patcher.
+The system won't boot past Apple logo with progress bar and will enter boot loop.

-It's because your system is patched for you older graphics card, while drivers for other (newer) graphics cards are disabled.
+It's because your system is patched for your older graphics card, while drivers for other (newer) graphics cards are disabled.

 We need to unpatch the system first.
 Then patch it again.

-Please note: Use this guide only if you have used OpenCore Legacy Patcher for macOS installation.
-Native macOS installations does not need this.
+PLEASE NOTE: Use this guide only if you have used OpenCore Legacy Patcher for macOS installation.
+Native macOS installations do not need this.

 Step 1Remove your new graphics card and put you old graphics card inside Mac Pro.